modernish/modernish/README.md

 * `BUG_TRAPSUB0`: Subshells in traps fail to pass down a nonzero exit status of the last command they execute, under certain conditions or consistently, depending on the shell. (bash \<= 4.0; dash 0.5.9 - 0.5.10.2; yash \<= 2.47)
+* `BUG_UNSETUNXP`: If an unset variable is given the export flag using the `export` command, a subsequent `unset` command does not remove that export flag again.
+Workaround: assign to the variable first, then unset it to unexport it.
+(Found on AT&T ksh JM-93u-2011-02-08; Busybox 1.27.0 ash)

 ### Warning IDs ###